 Introduces Microsoft Window's Active Directory system.
 You will plan, configure, and administer an Active Directory Domain Infrastructure.
-You will configure the Domain Name System (DNS), manage name resolution, schema, and replication.
-Using Active Directory Services, you will manage users, groups, shared folders, and network resources to administer the Domain's resources with group policies.
-This course helps prepare you for one of the Microsoft Certified Systems Engineer examinations.
+You will configure the internal and external Domain Name system (DNS), manage name resolution, schema, and replication.
+Active Directory Services will be used to manage users, groups, shared folders, network resources, and to administer the Domain's resources with group policies.